 - Guests must check in online before arriving to the property. - All details regarding the guests stay/service delivery should be communicated prior to their arrival and detailed again in the welcome letter they receive on arrival (this may need to be translated). - All rooms occupied by guests who must restrict their movement must be on one corridor, and, where occupancy permits, other guests should not be allocated rooms on this floor. - Rooms must be close to a stairwell and guests should be encouraged on arrival to access their room using the stairwell, where possible. - A "spare" room should be kept at all times to allow for medical attention to be provided on site if required or to accommodate a room move owing to a maintenance issue.
 Employees should not enter once occupied. - The corridor should be cleaned and disinfected at least twice daily. - The property must set self-restriction rooms up as per the guidance set out below.
-All rooms should be thoroughly checked pre-arrival to ensure that there are no maintenance concerns. - Where possible, consideration should be given to providing larger rooms/interconnecting rooms for families.
+All rooms should be thoroughly checked pre-arrival to ensure that there are no maintenance concerns. - Where possible, consideration should be given to providing larger rooms/interconnecting rooms for families/same households.
 If guests are not from the same household, twin rooms should be the maximum occupancy type.

-- Interconnecting rooms must only be used in circumstances where the residents are from the same household. - In-room housekeeping will not be provided provisions will be provided e.g. clean linen, towels and appropriate cleaning products. - All meals must be purchased in the property and eaten in the bedroom.
+- In-room housekeeping will not be provided provisions will be provided e.g. clean linen, towels and appropriate cleaning products. - All meals must be purchased in the property and eaten in the bedroom.
 Food and additional items, on request, can be delivered to the door only. - Employees are not permitted to enter self-restriction rooms.
-Employees wearing full PPE should knock and walk away before the door is opened. - Guests should be encouraged to keep the window within their room open (where possible), and to regularly clean the touch points with cleaning products provided.
+Employees wearing full PPE should knock and walk away before the door is opened. - Guests should be encouraged to keep the window within their room open, and to regularly clean the touch points with cleaning products provided.